 Subject to the reserve power of control by the trustees, the faculty (a) shall have the power and the duty to fix the requirements of admission, the course of study and the conditions of graduation, to establish rules for ascertaining the proficiency of students and for the assignments of honors, to determine the academic calendar, and to fix the times of general examinations; and, (b) may establish rules of conduct to be observed by the students and penalties for the violation thereof.

-The executive committee of the faculty is known as the Committee of Six.
+The executive committee of the faculty is known as the Faculty Executive Committee.
 The composition of the committee, its powers, procedures and responsibilities, are more fully described in Sections III and IV of the Faculty Handbook.

 The faculty of Amherst College is organized into departments and programs.
 The departments, however, are less formal and more flexible than in many other institutions.
 Departments are expected to reach decisions in a collegial fashion.
 Each department, by election, will recommend to the president of the college one of its members as chair.

 a.
 Department Chairs

 The responsibility of being chair will be shared by the members of the department, generally by the tenured members, although an untenured member may serve as chair.
 Members of the department should also share where appropriate the regular administrative work of the department so that it does not fall upon the chair alone.
 The term of appointment may vary, but usually a chair serves no more than three consecutive years.
 The president reserves authority, under special circumstances, to appoint or to remove a chair of a department.

 Each department operates under a budget approved by the provost and dean of the faculty and the chief financial and administrative officer and voted by the board of trustees.
 This budget is under the control of the chair or other designated member of the department.
 No commitments should be made for any departmental expenses without prior approval of that person and any bills or vouchers submitted to the controller must have that person's written approval.